Archibald Burt: Western Australia

-In 1857, he briefly occupied the position of Chief Justice on his native island but the appointment was not confirmed by the Colonial Office as policy did not favour the appointment of locally born barristers to the judiciary.
-Sir Archibald began to look elsewhere for judicial office, eventually accepting the post of Civil Commissioner and Chairman of Quarter Sessions in Western Australia.
-He had hoped that this would be a stepping stone to returning to his native island at a later date.
+In 1857, Burt briefly occupied the position of chief justice on his native island but the appointment was not confirmed by the Colonial Office as policy did not favour the appointment of locally born barristers to the judiciary.
+He began to look elsewhere for judicial office, eventually accepting the post of Civil Commissioner and Chairman of Quarter Sessions in Western Australia.
+Burt had hoped that this would be a stepping stone to returning to his native island at a later date.

 He arrived in Western Australia with his wife, Louisa Bryan, and five children on 29 January 1861.

-In June of that year, the Supreme Court ordinance was proclaimed, thus establishing the Supreme Court of Western Australia.
-Sir Archibald was appointed Chief Justice and Advocate General.
+In June of that year, the supreme court ordinance was proclaimed, thus establishing the Supreme Court of Western Australia.
+Burt was appointed chief justice and advocate general.

-The initial years of the Supreme Court were characterised mainly by the lack of work.
+The initial years of the supreme court were characterised mainly by the lack of work.
 Western Australia was a small colony with few legal issues.
 Civil work consisted mainly of insolvency and probate, and criminal offences were rare.
 The size of the profession was so small that only four barristers actively practised in Perth in the early 1860s.

-In the early years of the court, Sir Archibald was conspicuous for his support of maintaining the division between barristers and solicitors, and also for his domination of the legal fraternity.
-He often gave advice to the Governor and Executive Council that was at odds with that of the Attorney General, George Frederick Stone.
+In the early years of the court, Burt was conspicuous for his support of maintaining the division between barristers and solicitors, and also for his domination of the legal fraternity.
+He often gave advice to the governor and executive council that was at odds with that of the attorney general, George Frederick Stone.

-As Chief Justice, Sir Archibald gained a reputation for applying the letter of the law.
+As chief justice, he gained a reputation for applying the letter of the law.
 However, considering the conditions of a frontier colony like Western Australia this was necessary and gained Burt widespread respect.
-He was no stranger to controversy in his time as Chief Justice.
+He was no stranger to controversy in his time as chief justice.
 In 1869 he jailed three newspaper owners for criticism of his handling of the revocation of an ex-convict's ticket of leave.
-Despite widespread criticism of this action, Sir Archibald remained implacable in his defence of his duty to protect the integrity of the Court.
+Despite widespread criticism of this action, Burt remained implacable in his defence of his duty to protect the integrity of the court.

-As his tenure continued, Sir Archibald gave up any hope of returning to the West Indies, and despite failing health during his last years, remained Chief Justice until his death in November, 1879.
+As his tenure continued, he gave up any hope of returning to the West Indies, and despite failing health during his last years, remained chief justice until his death in November, 1879.
 He had been a towering figure in Western Australian society and left an indelible mark on the legal profession.
-Sir Archibald had not courted popularity but he had earned, for himself and the new Supreme Court, widespread respect.
+Burt had not courted popularity but he had earned, for himself and the new supreme court, widespread respect.